 Unavailable receipts are receipts that, at the time of collection, are not appropriated and not immediately available for expenditure.
 This is because Congress has limited the amount available for expenditure.

-Unappropriated receipts held in special and trust fund receipt accounts are unavailable for expenditure until appropriated pursuant to specific legislative provisions.
-Unappropriated receipts sometimes are invested.
-In these circumstances, Treasury designates the fund as “available only for investment.”
-See subsection 1525.20.
+Unappropriated receipts held in special and non-revolving trust fund receipt accounts are unavailable for expenditure until appropriated pursuant to specific legislative provisions.

 Expenditure account symbols consist of eight or more digits.
-Using the string TAS format, the first three digits identify the agency responsible for the account.
+Using the string TAS format, the first three digits identify the entity responsible for the account.
 The next digits or characters represent the period of availability for obligation.
 The last four digits identify the specific account by fund group.
-The following example illustrates the various parts of a Treasury Account Symbol for a salaries and expense account for the Department of Treasury:
+The following example illustrates the various parts of a Treasury Account Symbol for Buildings and Facilities for the Department of Agriculture:

 |Period of availability|| 20 (Fiscal 2020 annual year account)